Portrait_Cooper Woods

 The 2024–25 northern winter brought more evidence of his growing consistency.
 Cooper made the men’s final at Waterville again in January 2025 and placed 13th in the single moguls, with finals in Almaty later in the season where he was eighth.
 He then delivered a season‑best fifth in the dual moguls at Livigno on the future Olympic course, pushing Kingsbury in a tight quarter‑final.

-At the 2025 FIS Snowboard, Freestyle and Freeski World Championships in Engadin, he finished ninth in single moguls and eighth in dual moguls, underlining his status within the world’s top tier as teammate Matt Graham claimed dual moguls bronze.
+At the 2025 World Championships in Engadin, Switzerland, he finished ninth in moguls and eighth in dual moguls, underlining his status within the world’s top tier as teammate Matt Graham claimed dual moguls bronze.

 Away from the start gate, Cooper has continued to round out his life and career.
-He has combined national team duties under coaches including Steve Desovich with university study towards a Bachelor of Commerce, and when he’s home on the South Coast he is most often found in the surf.
-Those touchstones, together with a tight‑knit Perisher program, have helped shape a skier known for speed, control and composure under pressure.
-With a first World Cup podium on the board, finals appearances at world championships and a steady stream of top‑10s, Cooper is firmly embedded among the world’s best as he builds toward Milan‑Cortina.
+He has combined national team duties under coaches, including uncle Steve Desovich, with university study towards a Bachelor of Commerce.
+And when he’s home on the South Coast he is most often found in the surf.
+A tight‑knit Perisher program has helped shape a skier known for speed, control and composure under pressure.